 My Brothers and Sisters in Christ:

 How would you describe the color of the sunset to a man born blind?
 How would describe the delight of your favorite piece of music to a person who was deaf from birth?
 The challenge in either situation is that the words we might choose to convey a concept would have no meaning.
 Our references would have no correlation in the experience of the person to whom we are speaking.
 Without vision, color is a meaningless word.
 Blue is not cool, or berry flavored.
-It is blue - but if someone has never seen anything, and has no experience of color, the words we could use to describe the sunset or even just the single color of "blue" would be as empty of meaning to them as the incoherent babbling of an infant is to us.
+It is blue - but if someone has never seen anything, and has no experience of color or light, the words we could use to describe the sunset, or even just the single color of "blue" would be as empty of meaning to them as the incoherent babbling of an infant is to us.

 That little exercise in imagination was to help you understand the difficulty confronting the Prophet as he tries to put into words the heavenly realities pictured for us in our text.
 Now, Isaiah had help, great help.
 God was inspiring him.
 Still, the task exceeds the power of language to accomplish with any clarity.
 God is describing heaven here, but He must use symbols and images that we can understand to describe a place that is largely unlike anything we have ever experienced.
 This morning, through the words of Isaiah, and along with him, we will be looking forward to heaven.